bootdotdev/blog/content/golang/the-proper-use-of-pointers-in-go-golang.md

 ## When Should I Use a Pointer?

-There are probably many nuanced cases for when a pointer is a good idea, but I would guess that 95% of the time when you use a pointer, it should be for one the following reasons:
+There are probably many nuanced cases for when a pointer is a good idea, but 90% of the time when you use a pointer it should be for one the following reasons:

 **1. A function that mutates one of its parameters**